hamzahik/wakanda-paas-doc/docs/cloud_extension.rst

 Clone
 *****

-The clone feature allows you to download your whole remote application's code and modifications, history included.
+The clone feature allows you to download your whole remote application's code, modifications history included.

 To clone an already published Wakanda Application, click on the clone menu item